 • Application reports provide information about the browsers and platforms from which Internet requests are originating, with a search item that lets you investigate activity associated with a specific user agent string.
+Details about the use of cloud applications in your network is also provided.

-See Application reporting, page 158, for more information.
+See Application reporting, page 159, for more information.